Last updated on January 22nd, 2024 at 13:29

-This type of coffee grinder, can be made of two main types of material, ceramic and metal.
+This type of coffee grinder can be made of two main types of material, ceramic and metal.
 A metal conical burr grinder is mainly made from stainless steel, but other metals like copper can also be used.

-As the name “‘conical” suggest there are two cone-shaped burrs which have ridges.
+As the name “‘conical” suggests, there are two cone-shaped burrs which have ridges.
 This type of device grinds your coffee beans by using a crushing action which is provided by means of a low speed gear reduction type of electric motor.